Polish Nobel author says Russia threat to 'free world' | Entertainment

 - Israel

-A Polish Nobel Prize-winning author on Sunday called Russia a threat to the “free world,” saying its attack on neighbouring Ukraine had echoes of the Second World War.
-Olga Tokarczuk, known for her humanist themes and playful, subversive streak, spoke at a writers festival in Jerusalem.
+A Polish Nobel Prize-winning author on Sunday called Russia a threat to the "free world," saying its attack on neighboring Ukraine had echoes of the Second World War.
+Olga Tokarczuk, known for her humanist themes and playful, subversive streak, spoke at a writer's festival in Jerusalem.

 "The Poles share the Ukrainian feeling of danger that Russia presents to the free world," Tokarczuk said, adding that the Polish government had warned about the risk presented by Russian aggression for years.